-According to Texas law, domestic violence can be a reason for divorce.
-If you or your children have experienced physical, sexual, or emotional abuse from your spouse, you can file for divorce citing cruelty.
+According to Texas law, Domestic Violence can be a reason for divorce.
+If you or your children have experienced physical, sexual, or emotional abuse from your spouse, you can file for Divorce citing cruelty.

-A divorce attorney with expertise in family and criminal law can guide couples through divorce proceedings where domestic violence is an issue.
-Those undergoing a divorce with domestic violence must take measures to safeguard themselves, their families, any children, and everyone involved.
-Thus, seeking advice from a lawyer specializing in divorce cases with domestic violence is vital.
+A Divorce attorney with expertise in family and criminal law can guide couples through Divorce proceedings where domestic violence is an issue.
+Those undergoing a Divorce with DomesticViolence must take measures to safeguard themselves, their families, any children, and everyone involved.
+Thus, seeking advice from a lawyer specializing in Divorce cases with Domestic Violence is vital.

 Your lawyer can promptly file an emergency protection order or any necessary motions to prevent further abuse to the victim and/or any minor children.